 We could have just put all these honey flavored treats into a bag but I had another idea that would make them prettier to look at and simply more fun.
 The majority of the items we used for the packaging can be seen in one of the numerous dollar or party supply stores.
 We used clear cello bags, the kind florists use known as corsage bags.
 You can find bags printed with various themes at party stores also.

 We cut white poster board to fit inside the bag and glued the items to the poster board.
 The Bit-O-Honey bar colors didn’t match our color scheme so we wrapped the pubs in newspaper.
 We personalized the pubs with the date and name of the Mother and baby.
 In case you have a good graphics program on your computer you can customize the wrappers like we did.
 You can find a FREE template by Google looking”candy wrapper template” and there are YouTube videos explaining how to wrap the bars.
 If your party has a popular theme, you can use themed wrapping paper instead of white paper to wrap your candy bars.

 We tied the bag closed with pink, blue and yellow curling ribbon to match our color scheme.
 The complete cost, including the treats was $2.75 each.

 The idea we decided on for your baby shower wasn’t the only idea I had.
 Since tea and honey were the main items we thought of placing all of these in a mug.
-The mug could have made a cute party favor take away but we still would have been required to use the cello bag and ribbon and because a mug could have added another dollar into the complete price we decided against it.
+The mug could have made a cute party favor take away but we still would have been required to use the cello bag, Wildlife Control New York City and ribbon and because a mug could have added another dollar into the complete price we decided against it.

 Why not include them in helping create personalized party favors?
 You can add stickers if you prefer.